the-y9/the-y9.github.io/index.md

 - Time Management ability to plan and achieve early
 - Flexibile with new ideas peer advices
 ### Achievements
-- Lead and won swimming competitions as a school captain
+- Led my team for swimming competitions as a school captain
-- Won Man of the Match in various Basketball events
 - Actively participated and won quiz competitions

 <div id="pro">